 The Staff and Governors recognise the value of outdoor learning as part of the school's curriculum and they have the enthusiastic backing of the parents.

 We have high expectations at St Giles CE Primary School.
 The children work extremely hard in their lessons and are supported by very committed teaching staff.
-We are a very driven school but haven’t lost sight that children still need to be children and so decided that we would take our learning outside.
-Forest Craft gives our children freedom, time and space to thrive in the great outdoors.
+We are a very driven school but haven’t lost sight that children still need to be children and so we try to incorporate outdoor learning as part of the school day.
+This gives our children freedom, time and space to thrive in the great outdoors.